barlaniado/project_data_mining/README.md

 ![](appendix/net_income.PNG)

 ### The Final Result
-The result of the project is a relational DB that contains all the collected data./ By storing the data in DB we can run the process whenever we want, create a huge database with historical data.
+The result of the project is a relational DB that contains all the collected data.\
+By storing the data in DB we can run the process whenever we want, create a huge database with historical data.

 ## Installation